shamilv/leetcode/src/main/java/amazon/README.md

 29. Find Median from Data Stream
 30. Flip String to Monotone Increasing #Solved
 31. Design Tic-Tac-Toe
-32. Concatenated Words
+32. Concatenated Words #Solved
 33. Binary Tree Zigzag Level Order Traversal
 34. Rotting Oranges
 35. Reorganize String
 36. Find Winner on a Tic Tac Toe Game
 37. Snakes and Ladders
 38. Boundary of Binary Tree
-39. Maximum Units on a Truck
+39. 1710 Maximum Units on a Truck #Solved #me
-40. Range Addition
+40. 370 Range Addition #Solved #notme
 41. Maximum Length of Subarray With Posit #Solved
 42. Longest Continuous Subarray With Abso
-43. Sum of Subarray Minimums #Solved
+43. 907 Sum of Subarray Minimums #Solved #notme
 44. The kth Factor of n
 45. Maximum Twin Sum of a Linked List
 46. Shortest Path to Get Food
-47. Minimum Swaps to Group All 1's Together #Solved
+47. 1151.
+Minimum Swaps to Group All 1's Together #Solved #notme
 48. Minimum Cost to Connect Sticks
 49. Design an Expression Tree With Evaluate Function
 50. Kill Process